sumanbiswas3293/skoda_used_car_analysis/README.md

-# skoda_used_car_analysis
-This is one of the example of the "Lecture:7 Data Aggregation/grouping and Pivot table using Pandas" using the skoda used car dataset.
+- skoda_used_car_EDA.ipynb contains the Exploratory Data Analysis in Python with Skoda used car dataset
-Original Data Source: https://www.kaggle.com/aishwaryamuthukumar/cars-dataset-audi-bmw-ford-hyundai-skoda-vw
+- skoda_used_car_ML.ipynb contains Machine Learning for skoda used car dataset using Python Original Data Source: https://www.kaggle.com/aishwaryamuthukumar/cars-dataset-audi-bmw-ford-hyundai-skoda-vw